 [Photos by David Hawkins] All Saints also sounded a bell which has not been rung for many years.
 The bell came originally from HMS Renown, a ship which was commissioned in 1915 and decommissioned in 1948.
 A curate at All Saints had been in the Royal Navy and asked the Admiralty to donate the bell, which they duly did.

-The old church at All Saints was knocked down in 1967 because it was deemed unsafe and the congregation moved to the Mission House (now also demolished).
-For a while the congregation moved to the old infant school, now the church Contact Centre.
+The old church at All Saints was knocked down in 1967 because it was deemed unsafe and the congregation moved to the Mission House (now also demolished) and then to the old infant school, now the church Contact Centre.
 The new church was consecrated in 1989.
 The bell was used at the Mission House but has not been rung since the new church was built.
 This was remedied on Remembrance Sunday 2018.
 The church has been raising funds to commission a portable stand for the bell from John Taylor & Company of Loughborough, so that the bell – which is extremely heavy – can be moved into place when required.

 The Northgate Methodist Church

 Formerly the Warwick Wesleyan Chapel, the Methodist Church has an honour board with the names of those from the congregation who served in the Second World War, and their archivist is now planning to erect another board with the longer list of names (at least 36) of those from the church who served in the 1914-18 war.

 The Fusilier Museum at St. John’s tells the story of the Royal Warwickshire Regiment from its origins in 1674.
 It honours those who served in WWI with a special display in The Ryan Room.
 A separate section tells of the RWR’s exploits in WW2.

 The Warwickshire Yeomanry Museum in the Court House/Town Hall at the junction of Jury Street and Castle Street has many details of the volunteer cavalry regiment and the Royal Horse Artillery that served on the Western Front and in the Middle East in WW1.

 Many of Warwick’s schools have either honour boards or archived records of the former pupils who died in The Great War.